TSultanov/vitrail/README.md

 ## A task switcher for Windows that displays opened windows in a colorful grid

-This application is inspired by [XWinMosaic](https://github.com/soulthreads/xwinmosaic) and implemented entirely in [Zig](https://ziglang.org/).
+This app is heavily inspired by [XWinMosaic](https://github.com/soulthreads/xwinmosaic) and implemented entirely in [Zig](https://ziglang.org/).

 ## Features
 - [x] Displaying opened windows in a grid and allowing switching between them